Title IX and Youth Protection

 Not sure where to report?

-The handout Incident Reporting Obligations for Youth Program Staff provides an overview of the types of incidents and how to report them.
+The handout Incident Reporting Obligations in Youth Activities provides an overview of the types of incidents and how to report them.
 An incident may fit definitions in more than one category.
 In order to meet reporting obligations, you may need to make more than one report.

 Already know where to report?